Ralph Underwager

 Ralph Charles Underwager (28 July 1929 – 29 November 2003) was an American minister and psychologist who rose to prominence as a defense witness for adults accused of child sexual abuse in the 1980s and 1990s.
-Until his death in 2003, he was the director of the Institute for Psychological Therapies, which he founded in 1974.
+Until he died in 2003, he served as the director of the Institute for Psychological Therapies, which he had founded in 1974.
 He was also a founder of Victims of Child Abuse Laws (VOCAL), a lobby group which represented the interests of parents whose children had been removed from their care by social services following abuse allegations.
 He was a founding member of the False Memory Syndrome Foundation.
 He was also accused of being a supporter of pedophilia because of controversial statements he made, including those in an interview to Paidika: The Journal of Paedophilia.

 Biography

 He was born on 28 July 1929.
 He earned a Master of Divinity from Concordia Seminary of St. Louis in 1951 and a Ph.D. from the University of Minnesota in 1970.
 He was a pastor of Lutheran Churches in Iowa and Minnesota.
 He became the director of the Institute for Psychological Therapies in Northfield, Minnesota in 1974.
 He died on 29 November 2003.